cyclejs/cyclejs/rx-run/docs/api.md

 #### Return:

-*(Array)* an array where the first object is the collection of driver requests, and the second objet is the collection of driver responses, that can be used for debugging or testing.
+*(Array)* an array where the first object is the collection of driver requests, and the second object is the collection of driver responses, that can be used for debugging or testing.

 - - -